annadymanus/IR-project/README.md

 ```
 instead.
 The filename will then be accordingly 'train_sent_emb.pickle' and it will contain a list of (queryID, docID, query_embedding, doc_embedding, label) tuples.

+#WARNING
+I could not test the code yet, as I currently dont have access to my desktop computer.
+My laptop lacks the CPU to run it in reasonable time.
+The BART model based embeddings (sentence and text embeddings) might take unreasonably long and I should still includ GPU support.